 Classroom courses are held one day per week for three hours, during which, classroom discussion is encouraged.

 Group start means you progress through the coursework as part of a group with designated opportunities for interaction with your classmates.
-This includes closed Facebook page discussions and weekly webinar classes.
-Independent start students work through the course material on their own with no required interaction with classmates.
+This includes online discussions that occur in a closed platform, and weekly webinar teaching from the instructor.
+Independent start students work through the course material on their own, with no required interaction with the instructor or classmates.

 4) How much access will students have to their teachers for asking questions, getting additional support, or having discussions outside the scheduled course time?